pymupdf/PyMuPDF-Optional-Material/docs/vars.rst

 Font File Extensions
 -----------------------
 The table show file extensions you should use when extracting fonts from a PDF file.
-This feature will shortly be added to PyMuPDF.
-You can also use MuPDF's cli application ``mutool extract -F file.pdf <page(s)>`` for extracting fonts into files.

 ==== =======================================================
 Ext  Description